 Q. I am planning to clean out the front and rear fuel tanks on my 1944 Ford F250 diesel truck.
-I will drain them, remove them, wash with Purple Power cleaner and a pressure washer.
+I will drain them, remove them, wash with Purple Power [linked by editor to product info at Amazon] cleaner and a pressure washer.

 If it rusts I am planning to use muriatic acid .
 What effect does muriatic acid have on the internal finish (aluminum)? - Thanks

 A. I have used muriatic acid for rust on motorcycle tanks.
 Of course, these petrol tanks can easily be removed.

 I use 1:2 dilution with warm water and get good results in about an hour.

 I then neutralize by rinsing with common dish soap and water.
 Rinse completely, and blow out with compressed air.